adamliter/adamliter.org/_posts/2014-06-08-the-emacs-cliff-dive.md

 #### Rationale

-When it comes down to it, I'm really not a coder or a programmer.
+When it comes down to it, I'm really not a programmer or a computer scientists.
 I just dabble in various things because I find it interesting, and I also find that there are some great ways to increase productivity with certain tools (and, of course, LaTeX).
 In particular, I'm interested in learning Emacs because of [`org-mode`][orgmode].
 This [article][workflow] by [Kieran Healy][kieran] makes, I think, a good case for learning Emacs (and `org-mode`) if you work in the social sciences (and I think this applies for the hard sciences, like linguistics, too).

 #### Resources